neuron ICP (NICP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 neuron ICP Historical Price

-According to the latest data gathered on neuron ICP live price page, the current price of neuron ICP is 5.17USD.
-The circulating supply of neuron ICP(NICP) is 178.93K NICP , giving it a market capitalization of $924.10K.
+According to the latest data gathered on neuron ICP live price page, the current price of neuron ICP is 4.98USD.
+The circulating supply of neuron ICP(NICP) is 178.93K NICP , giving it a market capitalization of $890.85K.

 The neuron ICP Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NICP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.